Why Learning Disability Services Now Dominate Social Care Spend — And What Providers Must Do Next

 • Real employment, volunteering and education outcomes – not just attendance at day activities.

-Housing is now one of the most important levers in LD commissioning.
+Housing is now one of the most important levers in LD/autism commissioning.
 Councils are explicitly calling for more specialist, flexible housing options to avoid high-cost institutional placements.

-LD providers don’t have to become landlords – but you do need a clear housing strategy.
+You don’t have to become a landlord – but you do need a clear housing strategy.
 That might include:

 • Partnerships with housing associations or social landlords who understand supported living.